iPalash/leetcode/1868/ps.md

 - Two pointers in each array, multiply the correponding positions
 - Combine if the last one is equal to the current product
+- A cleaner way to do this would be to update freq in the original arrays there by simplifying the 3 conditions